 Use simple URL structure in your IA, preferably using obvious words and keywords in the file names.
 Your site structure naming should match the keywords you’ve identified:

-Last year Google and Bing added enhanced Site Links to their results for some pages.
-Site Links are the additional “mini citations” (a minimum of three and a maximum of eight) that sometimes appear below the primary citation.
-These are added based on automated analysis of the link structure of your site to find shortcuts to what’s deemed the most important content.
-Sitelinks only display the first 37 characters of the TITLE tag, so that makes it even more important to make the TITLE concise and accurate, with the primary keyword up front.
+Site Links are the additional “mini citations” (a minimum of three and a maximum of eight) that sometimes appear below the primary citation on Google and Bing.
+Site Links are added based on automated analysis of the link structure of your site to find shortcuts to what’s deemed the most important content.
+Site Links only display the first 37 characters of the TITLE tag, so that makes it even more important to make the TITLE concise and accurate, with the primary keyword up front.

 The meta “description” tag in the <HEAD> area of the page is probably the most important source of SEO signals to search engines and SERP Signals to the user.
-It’s vital that you have an meaningful and accurate description on your page.
-Note that right now 28 out of 33 Societies sites have minimal or no metadata description on their home page, and little more on primary navigation pages.
-Along with correct, coordinated and accurate TITLEs, adding this text would greatly improve the user experience across the IEEE web presence.
+It’s vital that you have a meaningful and accurate description on your page.
+Along with correct, coordinated, and accurate TITLEs, adding this text would greatly improve the user experience across the IEEE Web presence.

 The meta description should do three things: